GtLibrary/gtlibrary-ico/README.md

-This is SBC Token presale platform.
+This is culture coin Token presale and swap platform.